 Also: One must never put ones thumb between the belt -

-if one does so, one can b
+if one does so, one can beak one's thumb.

 - Players must always stand erect